 Legendary Journeys apologies for the situation that has occurred with this insurance companies closure.
 I am confident you understand this is a 3rd party and we only act as a booking representative.
 As such the closure is beyond our control.
 However, we still are keenly aware of the effect of the closure and hope you agree this gesture has been made to demonstrate our commitment to you.

 But I know this industry too well.
-I know that’s wishful thinking.
+I know that such wishful thinking is unfounded.
+This article about a customer pursued by Prime Travel proves my point.